MikeRippon/gradle-publishing-smorgasbord-plugin/README.md

 # Assumptions

 - You want to publish only a single artifact per-module
-- You are publishing plain old Java/Groovy or a Gradle plugin
+- You are publishing plain old Java,Groovy or a Gradle plugin
 - You are happy publishing using one of the few supported methods (feel free to add more!)

 # I want to publish a Java/Groovy library